November 17, 2020

 91% of MSPs said clients with business continuity disaster recovery (BCDR) products in place are less likely to experience significant downtime from ransomware.
 BCDR was ranked most effective to combat ransomware followed by employee training, endpoint detection and response platform, and patch management.

-SMBs recognise the importance of security measures.
+SMBs recognize the importance of security measures.
 50% said their clients' increased budget for IT security in 2020.
 Increased IT security spending shows that SMBs are beginning to take ransomware, and security in general, more seriously.

 SMBs are not the only businesses being targeted.
 95% of MSPs state that their own businesses are increasingly being targeted with attacks.
 Almost half (46%) of MSPs partner with managed security service providers (MSSPs) for assistance with IT security—for their clients and their own businesses.